B23CM1007/ICS_CP_Crew3/README.md

 1. 50% - Only characters from any one set
 2. 65% - Characters from any two sets
 3. 75% - Characters from any three sets
-4. 85% - special characters from any four sets
+4. 85% - Characters from any four sets
 5. 95% - All sets included but character from every set is not repeated twice
 6. 100% - All sets included and character from every set is repeated twice which means there are two characters from each set.